 The Glass Bottom Boat is fully surveyed to carry 49 passengers.
-Our purpose-designed and built 11-metre Glass Bottom Boat gives you the best possible view of the marine life both above and below the water.
-The two 5-metre long glass panels with seating all around have been specially designed to ensures a good view from all seats.
-The boat is boarded via an easy access ramp and allows safe and dry embarking and disembarking from the left hand sidebeach of the beach at Goat Island Marine Reserve, where you also get your ticket.
+Our purpose-designed and built 11-metre Glass Bottom Boat gives you the best possible view of the marine life.
+The two 5-metre long glass panels with seating all around have been specially designed to ensure a good view from all seats.
+The boat is boarded via an easy access ramp and allows safe and dry embarking and disembarking directly on the beach at Goat Island Marine Reserve.

 Goat Island Marine Reserve or its proper name: ‘Cape Rodney to Okakari Point Marine Reserve’ was the first marine reserve established in New Zealand in 1975.
 It protects 547 hectares of sea and shore, spanning from Cape Rodney to Okakari Point, including the waters around Goat Island and 800m from shore.
 Goat Island Marine Reserve is run by Department of Conservation.

 Marine reserves are designated areas of sea and coastline, and are 'no-take' areas.
 All marine life is protected and it is prohibited to take, kill or collect anything from the beach or water.
 Take only photos, rubbish and memories.
 Leave only footprints.
 Now the marine life has been left to recover and flourish and fish life is back to what it used to be like before the area was fished-out and many varieties can be seen.